 A view of the Samsung Electronics headquarters in Seocho-gu, Seoul. /Courtesy of News1

-On the 23rd, when the Samsung Electronics labor union holds a large-scale rally, about 30,000 people in total will gather at the Pyeongtaek campus.
-At the same time, Samsung Electronics shareholders have announced a counterrally across the street, heightening tensions amid concerns about possible physical clashes.
+On the 23rd, when the Samsung Electronics labor union holds a large-scale rally, about 30,000 people will gather at the Pyeongtaek campus.
+At the same time, Samsung Electronics shareholders have announced a counterrally across the street, heightening tensions amid concerns of possible physical clashes.

-According to the Gyeonggi Nambu Provincial Police Agency and the Joint Struggle Headquarters of the Samsung Electronics Labor Union (hereinafter, the union), the union will hold a "4/23 struggle resolution rally" at 1 p.m. near the office complex building on the Pyeongtaek campus.
-The number of attendees the union reported to police is 30,000, but the union expects about 37,000 people to gather.
+According to the Gyeonggi Nambu Provincial Police Agency and the Samsung Electronics Labor Union Joint Struggle Headquarters (the union), the union will hold the "4/23 struggle resolution rally" at 1 p.m. near the office complex building at the Pyeongtaek campus.
+The union reported 30,000 attendees to police, but expects about 37,000 to gather.

-The Korea Shareholder Movement Headquarters (hereinafter, the shareholder side), which opposes the union rally, will also hold a counterrally starting at 10 a.m. the same day on Godeok International-daero in Pyeongtaek.
-The location is directly across from the union's rally site.
-The reported number of participants for the shareholder rally is 20.
+The Korea Shareholder Activism Headquarters (the shareholder side), which opposes the union rally, will also hold a counterrally on the same day starting at 10 a.m. on Godeok International Boulevard in Pyeongtaek.
+The location is directly across from the union rally site.
+The shareholder side reported 20 participants.

-The shareholder side said, "In response to Samsung Electronics employees' reckless demands for a 40 trillion won performance bonus and the shutdown of the world's best semiconductor plant, 5 million Samsung Electronics shareholders have risen up."
-It continued, "We can no longer leave Samsung only to management or only to workers," and argued, "Now shareholders will protect and defend Samsung in unity."
+The shareholder side said, "Five million Samsung Electronics shareholders have risen up against Samsung Electronics employees' reckless demands for a 40 trillion won performance bonus and the shutdown of the world's best semiconductor plant."
+It added, "We can no longer leave Samsung solely to management or solely to workers," and argued, "Shareholders will now act in unison to protect and defend Samsung."

 Samsung Electronics labor and management are currently at odds over the performance bonus payout rate.
-The union is demanding that 15% of operating profit be paid as a performance bonus.
-It argues that performance and compensation should be more closely linked.
-Management is proposing to maintain the existing performance bonus system while offering top-tier compensation in the industry, citing the need to consider the business environment and performance volatility.
-Labor-management talks have been at a standstill since the end of last month, when the union declared a suspension of negotiations.
+The union is demanding payment of 15% of operating profit as a performance bonus, arguing for stronger linkage between performance and compensation.
+Management is proposing top-tier industry compensation while maintaining the existing performance bonus system, citing the need to consider the business environment and earnings volatility.
+Labor-management talks have been at a standstill since the union declared a suspension of negotiations at the end of last month.

 ※ This article has been translated by AI.
 Share your feedback here.